23000 Lakeview Drive

 Swim Beach Sample Results

-If the second sample comes back higher than 200cfu/100ml, we close the beach.
-If the second sample is less than 200 cfu/100ml, we continue to monitor with increased attention on conditions, but do not close the swimming beach.
+- If the second sample comes back greater than 320cfu/100ml, we close the beach.
+If the second sample is less than 320 cfu/100ml, we continue to monitor with increased attention on conditions, but do not close the swimming beach.

 Email firstname.lastname@example.org for more information.